hamburger

 6. Role of a Will in Succession Laws

 As per the Indian Succession Act, 1925, the will of testaments holds significant importance as it denotes the will of a person.
-In this testament, he/she mentions a name or number of names of the people who will acquire his property, assets, rights and obligations.
+In this testament, he/she mentions a name or number of people, the names of the people who will acquire his property, assets, rights and obligations.
 The copy of a Will is called probate and acts as official evidence under a seal of the competent Court.
 In a probate proceeding after the testator's demise, the validity of the will is verified under the inheritance laws of India.

 What Are the Documents Required for a Legal Heir Certificate?